HMS Barbuda (1780): French corvette

 Between 22 September and 8 January 1794 she was under the command of lieutenant de vaisseau Carpentier jr. She sailed between Hougue roads and Cherbourg, Brest and Cherbourg, and escorted a convoy from Cherbourg to Saint Malo. apparently, in December 1793 she was caught in a storm off Cherbourg and grounded on the Contentin peninsula in Normandy.
 Still, clearly the French Navy refloated her.

 Between 13 January 1794 and 18 November, Carpentier remained in command and between 14 January and 20 August Légère escorted convoys between Barfleur and Brest.

 Between 29 December and 29 May 1795 Légère was initially at Brest.
 She then participated in the Croisière du Grand Hiver.
 She returned to Brest, and then cruised off Cap Ortegal.
 Carpentier then sailed her to Groix, and back to Brest.

 Légère left Brest on 4 June 1796 in company with three frigates.
 During her cruise she had captured six prizes.
 She was still under Carpentier's command.

 On 23 June, HMS Apollo and HMS Doris captured Légère, of twenty-two 9-pounder guns and 168 men.
 The two British frigates encountered her at 48°30′N 8°28′W. After a 10-hour chase the British frigates finally caught up with her; a few shots were exchanged and then Légère, outnumbered and outgunned, struck.
 The Navy took into her service as HMS Legere.

 HMS Legere

 The Royal Navy commissioned Legere in November 1797 under Commander Joshua Watson.
 Commander Cornelius Quinton replaced Watson in March 1798 and next month sailed for Jamaica.

+On 18 November 1799 USS Constitution made contact with an unidentified American merchant schooner that had been captured by a French privateer at (26°20′N 70°00′W) and then recaptured by Legere at (20°20′N 67°40′W), (dates unknown), she was being sent to Jamaica for adjudication.

 On 13 December 1799 Legere recaptured the brig Mercury.

 In January or February 1800, Legere captured the 2-gun privateer Petite Victoire.
 She had a crew of 52 men and was sailing in ballast.
 Legere shared the proceeds of the capture with Pelican.
 She also shared in the proceeds of Pelican's capture of the privateer Actif.

 Between 1 March 1800 and 19 May, Legere captured three vessels: